List of Halo characters: Rtas 'Vadum

 Making his debut in Halo 2, Special Ops Commander Rtas 'Vadum is never named in the game itself, leading to the unofficial nickname of "Half-Jaw" by fans, due to the missing mandibles on the left side of his face.
 With the release of The Halo Graphic Novel, however, the character was finally named in the story Last Voyage of the Infinite Succor as Rtas 'Vadumee.
 The character is voiced by Robert Davi.

 'Vadum, originally 'Vadumee before the Covenant Civil War, is a veteran Covenant Elite and the second most prominent Elite character in the series after the Arbiter.
 He carries the Covenant rank of Shipmaster.
 The Last Voyage of the Infinite Succor explains how he loses his left mandibles; he is injured after fighting one of his friends, who was infected by the Flood.
 During the early events of Halo 2, 'Vadumee serves as a messenger between the Hierarchs and the Elite Council, as he is seen relaying messages between the two parties in the Prophets' chamber.
 Surviving the Prophets' betrayal, 'Vadumee joins his brethren in fighting the Brutes, dropping the "-ee" suffix from his surname to symbolize his resignation from the Covenant.
 'Vadum aids the Arbiter in attacking a Brute base to capture a Scarab before departing to take control of a nearby Covenant ship.

-In Halo 3, 'Vadum is Shipmaster of the flagship Shadow of Intent, and supports Cortana's plan to follow Truth to the Ark.
+In Halo 3, 'Vadum is Shipmaster of the Swords of Sanghelios flagship Shadow of Intent, and supports Cortana's plan to follow Truth to the Ark.
 Along with the Arbiter, 'Vadum leaves Earth to return to the Elite's homeworld with the end of the war.
 Rtas 'Vadum is known for being a quick, smart, and ingenious tactician and an unparalleled fighter, especially with an Energy Sword and is an excellent leader.
-He expresses great care for his soldiers, even the Unggoy.
+He expresses great care for his soldiers.
 He is eager to exact revenge on the Brutes after the Great Schism.